You may have heard of credit utilization ratio — or seen it on your monthly credit card statement. But why is it so important?

 Your credit utilization ratio plays a big impact on your credit scores.
 And as we know, having good credit comes with benefits, including an easier time qualifying for loans and credit cards.
 When you do qualify for financing, lenders may be willing to offer you better rates, which can save you money.
 In fact, having good credit might even make it easier to find a job.

 Here is everything you need to know about your ratio and the impact it might be having on your financial future:

-What Is Your Credit Utilization Ratio?
+What Is Credit Utilization?

 How to Calculate Credit Utilization

-What Is a Good Credit Card Utilization Ratio?
+What Is a Good Credit Utilization Ratio?

-When it comes to credit utilization, a lower rate is typically best in the eyes of scoring models like FICO and VantageScore.
-FICO reveals that people with excellent credit scores over 785 typically use only 7% of their available revolving credit.
+The lower your ratio goes, the better.
+FICO reveals that people with excellent credit scores over 785 typically use only 7% of their available credit limit.

 Lowering Credit Utilization

 Ideally, getting to balance $0 will have the biggest impact on both your credit utilization ratio and the amount of interest you’re paying.
 But we get that isn’t an easy task.
 In the meantime, you can take steps to improve your utilization: